Biodegradable plastic-Leartex

 Biodegradable Plastics | Application and Uses |

-Biodegradable plastic is plastic that can be decomposed by the action of living organisms.
+Biodegradable plastic is plastics that can be decomposed by the action of living organisms.
 Biodegradable plastics are commonly produced with renewable raw materials.

 Application and Uses